dedroot/OmegaPSToolkit/README.md

   -q, --quiet                                                 prevent header from displaying

 Information options:
-  --info [low|full]                                           show some information about OmegaPSToolkit and exit (opstinfo) (default: low)
+  --info [small|full]                                         show some information about OmegaPSToolkit and exit (opstinfo) (default: small)
-  -h                                                          show more help for each option and exit --help                                                      show this help message and exit --version [main|console|cli|install|update|setup|info|all]  show program's version and exit (default: main)
+  -h                                                          show more help for avalabe option and exit --help                                                      show this help message and exit --version [main|console|cli|install|update|setup|info|all]  show program's version and exit (default: main)

+Report all bugs to <thomas.pellissier@outlook.com> or open an issue at <https://github.com/MyMeepSQL/OmegaPSToolkit/issues>.
+OmegaPSToolkit (OPST), Copyright (C) 2021-2022 © PSociety™.
+All rights reserved.
+By Thomas Pellissier aka MyMeepSQL.
   ```

 ## **Update**